KevinDsouza03/MTA-Speed-Dashboard/README.md

 2. Select a borough or specific route from the sidebar
 3. Choose your desired time period for analysis
 4. Interact with the visualizations to explore speed and frequency patterns
+5. Change in utils/data_loader.py line 13 if running locally to the length of the data.
+Streamlit tends to crash if its too much.

 ## 📊 Data Sources